 A good many of our graduates have started their own businesses: SimVivo; TissueVission, Inc.; Ostackers, Inc; HealthMyne; GenerisBio, LLC; Nauset Environmental Services, Inc; BioStar Consulting, Inc; JRM Data Science and Analytics Consulting; and FARM, LLC.

-And a daring few went off the “normal” track and headed into the financial sector to serve as consultants at companies like Deutsche Bank Securities; the Citadel Investment Group; and various legal offices.
+Lastly, a daring few went off the “normal” track and headed into the financial sector to serve as consultants at companies like Deutsche Bank Securities; the Citadel Investment Group; and various legal offices.

 This should give you an idea of the wide variety of options that are available to our graduating students.
 You may wish to visit the Biophysics Alumni section of our website to take a look at the current positions our alumni hold.
 You can also visit the Alumni page for highlights.

 Registered student organizations come and go quickly, depending on their membership any given semester.
-There are a wide variety of student-run organizations on campus.
-You can contact the Office of Registered Organizations at 217-244-2357, firstname.lastname@example.org, or visit their websites at www.union.illinois.edu/involvement/rso or illinois.collegiatelink.net/organizations for contact names and email addresses.
+There is a wide variety of student-run organizations on campus.
+You can contact the Office of Registered Organizations at 217-244-2357, email@example.com, or visit their websites at www.union.illinois.edu/involvement/rso or illinois.collegiatelink.net/organizations for contact names and email addresses.
 You may wish to contact the organization that relates to your home country (for example: the Indian Students Association or the Chinese Students Association), as I understand they can be very helpful to new international students.